 Comment 12.
 P. 14 and subsequent results: Please report all inferential statistics (ts and ds and pBICs) rather than using >.
 This will be helpful for future meta-analyses.
 These could be reported in an appendix or supplemental materials, though.

-Response: We understand your concern regarding meta-analyses; however, we have elected to not report these statistics for the sake of concision.
-However, we note that these statistics are available to other researchers, as all data files and analysis code are hosted on OSF.
-Our initial submission included multiple links directing interested individuals to our data repository.
-We believe that the trial level data included in the repository will be far more impactful for future meta-analyses.
+Response: We understand your concern regarding meta-analyses; however, we have elected to not report these statistics for the sake of concision to maintain the word count at Memory & Cognition.
+However, we have updated Tables A3, A5, and A7 in the appendix to contain all statistics.
+We also have posted the raw data files on our OSF page which are far more helpful when conducting meta-analyses than group-level means and stats reported in-text.

 Comment 13.
 Ex.
 1-3: Did you analyze the experiments with source (university vs. Prolific) to verify the pattern of results was not affected by how participants were recruited?